syntasso/workshop/using-multiple-promises/README.md

 ## Summary
 <!-- end step marker -->

-Your platform has pieced together three different promises to provide a complete solution for an application team to deploy a new service to dev using your suggested CI/CD and hosting solutions.
+Your platform has pieced together three different Promises to provide a complete solution for an application team to deploy a new service to dev using your suggested CI/CD and hosting solutions.
 Well done!

 To recap the steps we took:
 1. ✅&nbsp;&nbsp;Installed all three promises